JuliaPhysics/SolidStateDetectors.jl/docs/src/man/config_files.md

   geometry: # ...
 ```

-The different fields of the bulk are:
+The different fields of the semiconductor are:
-- `material`: the material of the bulk.
-This is important to know the electric properties of the bulk for the electric potential calculation.
+- `material`: the material of the semiconductor.
+This is important to know the electric properties of the semiconductor for the electric potential calculation.
 Possible choices are `HPGe` (high-purity germanium) and `Si` (silicon).
-- `temperature` (optional): the temperature of the bulk.
+- `temperature` (optional): the temperature of the semiconductor.
 If no `temperature` is given, the default is 78K for germanium and 293K for all other materials.
 - `impurity_density` (optional): the distribution of impurities in the semiconductor material.
 This has a strong impact on the electric potential calculation.
 If no `impurity_density` is given, the default is an impurity-free material ($\rho(\vec{r}) = 0$).
 - `charge_drift_model` (optional): a model to describe the drift of charge carriers in the semiconductor material.
 If no `charge_drift_model` is given, the default is `ElectricFieldChargeDriftModel`.
 Find a detailed description  on how to define an own model under [Custom Charge Drift Model](@ref).
 - `geometry`: the geometry of the semiconductor object.
 Find a detailed description on how to define geometries under [Constructive Solid Geometry (CSG)](@ref).